-In the world of business, the terms “branding” and “marketing” are often used interchangeably.
+In business, “branding” and “marketing” are often interchangeable.

 However, they represent two distinct aspects of business strategy, each with its unique purpose and set of activities.

-It helps in creating effective strategies, allocating resources appropriately, and achieving desired business goals.
+It helps create effective strategies, appropriately allocate resources, and achieve desired business goals.

 Definitions

-Branding is the process of creating a unique image and name for a product or a company in the consumers’ mind.
+Branding creates a unique image and name for a product or a company in the consumers’ minds.

 It involves developing a distinctive identity that sets a business or product apart from its competitors.